-- All requirements for the regular English major. - Two sections of any of the following: - ENGL 200: Introduction to Fiction Writing - ENGL 201: Introduction to Poetry Writing - ENGL 202: Introduction to Creative Nonfiction Writing - o ENGL 205: Creative Writing: a Multi-Genre Workshop - ENGL 206: Introduction to Science and Nature Writing - ENGL 291: Special Topics (other introductory creative-writing workshops) - The equivalent in other programs (with approval of the department chair) - One section of any of the following (no earlier than fall of the junior year): - ENGL 300: Advanced Fiction Writing - ENGL 301: Advanced Poetry Writing - ENGL 302: Advanced Creative Nonfiction - ENGL 306: Advanced Science and Nature Writing - ENGL 391: Special Topics (other advanced creative-writing workshops) - The equivalent in other programs, including playwriting, screenwriting, translation and graphic narrative (with approval of the department chair) - One section in professional development.
+- All requirements for the regular English major. - Two sections of any of the following one of which must be a workshop: - ENGL 200: Introduction to Fiction Writing - o ENGL 201: Introduction to Poetry Writing - ENGL 202: Introduction to Creative Nonfiction Writing - ENGL 205: Creative Writing: a Multi-Genre Workshop - ENGL 206: Introduction to Science and Nature Writing - ENGL 291: Special Topics (other introductory creative-writing workshops) - A creative practice course in the department - The equivalent in other programs (with approval of the department chair) - One section of any of the following (ideally, no earlier than fall of the junior year): - ENGL 300: Intermediate Fiction Writing - ENGL 301: Intermediate Poetry Writing - ENGL 302: Intermediate Creative Nonfiction - ENGL 306: Intermediate Science and Nature Writing - ENGL 391: Special Topics (other intermediate creative-writing workshops) - One section in professional development.
 Courses in professional engagement explore dimensions of creative writing practice, craft or form.
-Courses include: - ENGL 308: Literary Citizenship - Courses that meet the creative practice requirement - o 300-level literature courses in the genre - ENGL 405 Senior Seminar in Creative Writing or ENGL 497 The Honors Seminar.
+Courses include: - ENGL 308: Literary Citizenship - 300-level literature courses in the genre - Advanced Workshop in Creative Writing or ENGL 497 The Honors Seminar.